ubc-library-rc/intro-AGOL/content/story-map.md

 *6*{: .circle .circle-blue} Choose to add a **Heading.**

-You might ask a question in the heading, such as **Did you know that some homeless shelters accept pets?**
+You might ask a question in the heading, such as **Did you know that pets are a barrier to leaving an abusive relationship?**

-Because the Story Map template provides such an easy way to add different kinds of content, spend the rest of the time experimenting with contextualizing the web map you created.
+*7*{: .circle .circle-blue} Add text above the map by clicking on the plus sign and selecting **Text**.
+For each paragraph, click on the plus sign and copy and paste the text in the paragraphs below.
+*On June 16, 2020, the news site The Conversation published an article about one of the barriers preventing people from leaving abusive relationships: pets.
+The article states that some people may be more reluctant to leave an abusive relationship if they are unable to take their pet with them or are worried for its safety if they leave it home with the abuser.*

+*Geographic data on intimate partner violence (IPV) shelters is difficult to find because making their locations known to the public would also make their locations knowable to abusers.*

+*Evidence in the United States suggests that there is lack of sufficient housing in IPV shelters and also that for some women, homelessness intersects with domestic violence.*

+*Assuming that homeless shelters are one place domestic abuse survivors sometimes access for safe harbor, we mapped which homeless shelters in Vancouver allow people to bring their pets.*

+*8*{: .circle .circle-blue} Click the plus sign again and select **Image**.
+Use this URL to add this infographic about the relationship between domestic violence and pets. https://i0.wp.com/www.seattledogspot.com/wp-content/uploads/2016/10/pets-domestic-violence_hj86o8-300x266-e1527625140420.png?ssl=1

+*9*{: .circle .circle-blue} Scroll beneath the web map, click the plus sign, and select **Embed**.
+Use this URL to embed an article from *Seattle DogSpot*. https://www.seattledogspot.com/these-washington-domestic-violence-shelters-allow-dogs/
+Hover over the top of the embedded article and select the second icon from the left to view this article as an interactive embed.
+You can also choose to make it small, medium, or large.

+If you have more time, you can experiment with adding more content to your story map.

-You can do a Google Image search to find images to add.
+For example, you can do a Google Image search to find images to add.

-You might want to talk about or link to the article in [The Conversation](https://theconversation.com/people-in-abusive-relationships-face-many-barriers-to-leaving-pets-should-not-be-one-139540?utm_medium=email&utm_campaign=Latest%20from%20The%20Conversation%20for%20June%2017%202020&utm_content=Latest%20from%20The%20Conversation%20for%20June%2017%202020+CID_e7708191b09d4919198c361914f475ff&utm_source=campaign_monitor_ca&utm_term=pets%20should%20not%20be%20one) which discusses how the prospect of leaving a pet behind makes it more difficult for people in abusive relationships to leave their abusers.

 You can change the style of your Story Map in a certain section by choosing to add a different template.
 ![storymap.jpg](https://raw.githubusercontent.com/fiddleHeads/intro-AGOL/master/content/images/storymap.jpg)

 You can also change some aspects of the design of your Story Map by clicking the **Design** button at the top right of the page.

-*7*{: .circle .circle-blue} When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.
+*10*{: .circle .circle-blue} When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.

-*8*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.
+*11*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.

 Esri recently started promoting this style of the Story Map we have been experimenting with here.

-Their older styles, called Classic Story Maps, offer functionality and in some cases, more map-centric Story Maps.
+Their older styles, called Classic Story Maps, offer different functionality and in some cases, more map-centric Story Maps.

 If you are interested in checking out other possibilities, you can tour the Classic Story Map [gallery](https://storymaps-classic.arcgis.com/en/gallery/#s=0&md=storymaps-apps:map-tour).